What is Self-Love in Islam?

 Find a private space where you’re unlikely to be disturbed.
 Try looking in the mirror, or at a photo of yourself, and saying “I forgive you” and telling yourself all the things you most need to hear.

 “If God loves me, even with all my flaws, why shouldn’t I love me?
-If God can forgive, so can I.”
+If God can forgive, so must I.”

 “When I look back and think ‘omg how was I so stupid?!’, I remind myself that back then I did what I could with what I had at the time.
 Me from the past did not know what today me knows now.
 And the fact that I can look back and see my mistakes is a sign of growth.
 Learning is a positive.
 The lessons were worth it.
 Who I am now is what counts.
 Alhamdulillah, always.”